Listen up, folks — let’s keep focussed for a minute…

 Over time, it wears the mind down and weakens it, which eventually causes stress and burnout.

-Most people have tried a few strategies to help them concentrate.
+Most people have tried a few strategies to help them concentrate and keep focussed.

 A quiet space and lots of coffee and probably the most popular.